 The board of directors and senior management should ensure that a named individual is responsible for all compliance matters and that individual should be independent of the risk-taking units.
-The AMC should have a process for the dissemination of compliance information, ensuring that it has up-to-date staff trainings and that regular compliance reports are produced.
+The AMC should have a process for the dissemination of compliance information. ensuring that it has up-to-date staff trainings and that regular compliance reports are produced.
 Further, it should ensure that there is a procedure to ensure the monitoring of compliance with the overall investment strategy, policies and procedures, legal and regulatory compliance requirements, and the notification of compliance breaches and senior management response and follow up.
-Senior management and the board of directors should receive regular, timely reports on compliance.
-A proposed investment decision should have adequate documentation demonstrating that the decision is in compliance with the investment policies and the risk management framework,
+Senior management and the board of directors should have adequate documentation demonstrating that the decision is in compliance with the investment policies and the risk management framework,